surban/openemc/README.md

   - communication with the host over I2C and one interrupt line
   - field-upgradable firmware
+  - full logging to host over I2C in production system
   - power control: system on/off and restart
   - watchdog
   - real-time clock (RTC) with alarm and system wake-up